- How to choose the right Muay Thai gloves

 Unless you know you are required to own competition gloves, don’t buy this type of glove!
 These gloves are required in amateur and professional Muay Thai fights and the fight promoters or venue generally provide them to the fighters.

 These gloves are 8-12 ounces and are stiffer than training gloves and utilize lace-up closures.
 A pair of lightweight training gloves will offer a similar feel to competition gloves while offering greater versatility.
+See what the best Muay Thai fighters of all time use here.

 These gloves are made specifically for bag work.
 They are made of denser materials than other gloves and offer very little protection making them unsuitable for sparring.